403(b)

 In the United States, a 403(b) plan is a U.S. tax-advantaged retirement savings plan available for public education organizations, some non-profit employers (only Internal Revenue Code 501(c)(3) organizations), cooperative hospital service organizations, and self-employed ministers in the United States.
 It has tax treatment similar to a 401(k) plan, especially after the Economic Growth and Tax Relief Reconciliation Act of 2001.
-Both plans also require that distributions start at age 72 (according to the rules updated in 2020), known as Required Minimum Distributions (RMDs).
+Both plans also require that distributions start at age 73 (effective on January 1, 2023 per SECURE Act 2.0), known as Required Minimum Distributions (RMDs).
+Roth 403(b) accounts are exempt from RMDs beginning in 2024, also per SECURE Act 2.0.
 Distributions are typically taxed as ordinary income.

 Employee salary deferrals into a 403(b) plan are made before income tax is paid and allowed to grow tax-deferred until the money is taxed as income when withdrawn from the plan.

 403(b) plans are also referred to as a tax-sheltered annuity (TSA) although since 1974 they no longer are restricted to an annuity form and participants can also invest in mutual funds.

+A 403(b) account that is able to invest directly in mutual funds is referred to as a 403(b)(7) account or a tax-sheltered custodial account (TSCA).